dwoodjr/drexel-perforce/src/site/notes/Drexel Perforce/Perforce Streams/Branching, Merging, and Copying with Streams.md

 "Branching" with streams is simply put, creating a new stream.
 Either `mainline`, `development`, `release`, or `virtual`, in scope.
 Branching in streams allows developers to diverge from the main line of development to work on features or fixes in parallel, without affecting the main codebase.

 ### Creating a Stream
-Steps for creating a new stream can be found in [[Drexel Perforce/Getting Started/Installation Guide\|Installation Guide]].
+Steps for creating a new stream can be found in [[Drexel Perforce/Getting Started/Installation Guide - Legacy\|Installation Guide - Legacy]].

 ## Merging with Streams